 However, an earlier document, "National Family Planning/Reproductive Health Service Protocols, Revised Edition, 2010" includes youth and nulliparous women in the eligibility criteria for short-acting and long-acting reversible contraceptive methods.
-The document outlines no restrictions on the provision of oral contraceptives and implants to women between menarche and less than 18 years old and advises providers that the advantages outweigh the risks for the provision of injectables and IUDs to women who are younger than 18 and nulliparous.
+The document outlines no restrictions on the provision of oral contraceptives and implants to women between menarche and 18 years old and advises providers that the advantages outweigh the risks for the provision of injectables and IUDs to women who are younger than age 18 and nulliparous.

-The inconsistency in the adolescent policies and general FP service protocols creates an opportunity for providers to differentially interpret the directives.
-Adding a provision that explicitly supports youth access to all medically eligible contraceptive methods would strengthen this policy in respect to youth FP and support full implementation of the "Nigeria Family Planning Blueprint (Scale-Up Plan)," which promotes the provision of LARCs to youth.
+The inconsistency between the adolescent policies and general FP service protocols creates an opportunity for providers to differentially interpret the directives.
+The discordance in the policies adds a barrier to youth attempting to access a full range of methods.
+Nigeria is placed in the red category for this indicator.

+Adding a provision that explicitly supports youth access to all medically eligible contraceptive methods would strengthen Nigeria's policies regarding youth FP and support full implementation of the "Nigeria Family Planning Blueprint (Scale-Up Plan)," which promotes the provision of LARCs to youth.